12 September, 2020

 Coordinating Development: After accepting the strategy the plan has to be realized.
 During the realization, the product manager coordinates the relevant teams like development, marketing and sales team.

 Setting up the strategy and defining the roadmap is often considered to be inbound word whereas bringing the product to the market is often considered to be outbound.
 A great product manager has a set of skills to do both parts of product management.

 Both parts can be performed by one product manager or two managers who work closely together.
 For a successful product, it is important to synchronize both parts of product management.

-Make sure that the developed product meets the demands of the customers, solves the right problems and is cost-effective.
-It involves tasks like doing market research, setting up a strategy and managing the product roadmap as well as the coordination of the development.
+Make sure that the developed product meets the demands of the customers, solves the right problems, and is cost-effective.
+It involves tasks like doing market research, setting up a strategy, and managing the product roadmap as well as coordinating the development.

 Includes product marketing, customer communication, product launch, advertising, PR, and events.
 They educate the market about the product and analyze the feedback from the customers.